How to Burn iMovie Project to DVD in Mac for playback on TV

 In this step, you'll now have the opportunity to select your menu style from predesigned menu templates list as well as completely customize your DVD menu (frame, button, text).

-You can do this by hit the "Menu" option on the lower right-hand side.
-Don't forget to use the "Preview" (triangle icon) beneath "Menu" option to check you're happy with the effect of your chosen menu.
+You can do this by hit the "Menu" tab on the top.
+Don't forget to use the "Preview" tab next to "Menu" option to check you're happy with the effect of your chosen menu.

 You can also choose not to use a menu, which makes sense for a DVD with just one QuickTime movie.